Taro Logo

 dp[i][j] = 0

-The time complexity of the dynamic programming solution is O(n*m), where n and m are the lengths of nums1 and nums2 respectively.
-This is because we iterate through each cell of the dp table once, which has dimensions (n+1) x (m+1).
+The dynamic programming solution has a time complexity of O(m * n), where m and n are the lengths of nums1 and nums2, respectively.
+This is because we iterate through each cell in the DP table once.

 Edge Cases